tdwg/mids/MIDS-definition.md

 </p>
 </div>

-**Status, 24-May-2021**
+**Status, 29-July-2021**

-The MIDS specification is presently under development.
+The MIDS specification is presently under development, with a focus on settling MIDS level 1 by September 2021.

 The current working draft can be found in the [current-draft](https://github.com/tdwg/mids/tree/working-draft/current-draft) folder of the [working-draft branch](https://github.com/tdwg/mids/tree/working-draft) of this repository.